Marc Wilmots: Managerial career

 Wilmots became a football manager in summer 2004 for Sint-Truiden, but was sacked in February 2005.
 Between 2009 and 2012, he served as assistant manager of the Belgium national team under Dick Advocaat and later Georges Leekens.
 On 15 May 2012, following the exit of Leekens, Wilmots assumed the Belgium reins on an interim basis before going onto become permanent coach, signing a contract until June 2014.

 On 11 October 2013, Belgium qualified for the 2014 FIFA World Cup.
 Wilmots is credited with "not only giving the young group confidence in themselves as well as enjoying a close relationship with his players but also at the same time being capable of instilling discipline to the squad."
 During the group stage, Belgium topped the group with all three wins, before exiting the tournament at the quarter-final stage.

 On 13 October 2015, Belgium won the group to qualify for the UEFA Euro 2016 in the last game of the stage against Israel.
 After a disappointing European Championship, Wilmots was fired by the Royal Belgian Football Association on 15 July 2016.

 In March 2017 Wilmots was appointed as the manager of Ivory Coast national team.
 However he was sacked from his position six months later after failing to qualify for the World Cup.

 On 15 May 2019, Wilmots agreed a three years contract to become the manager of the Iranian national team, after Portuguese coach Carlos Queiroz left the team after eight years in charge following Iran's semifinal exit in the Asian Cup.
 He officially signed his contract on 29 May, effective from 1 June 2019.
 On 4 December 2019, following shock defeats to both Iraq and Bahrain he left his role as Iran coach after six games in charge.

 On 11 November 2021, Moroccan team Raja CA announced that Wilmots would be their new head coach until 2024, succeeding Lassaad Chabbi.
-Wilmonts was sacked three months later by Raja on 21 February 2022.
+Wilmots was sacked three months later by Raja on 21 February 2022.

+On 3 January 2024, Schalke 04 announced that Wilmots became the sporting director of the club.
+On 21 September 2024, after a 5–3 loss to Darmstadt 98 and with Schalke in the relegation play-offs, Wilmots was dismissed.